How to Run a Food Drive

 3. If you need more help, please contact Warren Jacobs at (401) 230-1694 or email Warren.

 4. Don't forget to take photos of your project.
-Email them to Cindy Elder and you may be featured on our Facebook!
+Email them to Hugh Minor and you may be featured on our Facebook page!

 Donations from the Food Industry

 We also accept the following from food distributors, growers and manufacturers:

 - Perishable items

 - Meat products